 a.
 Microscopy and staining methods

 Microscopic examination remains the “gold standard” for laboratory confirmation of malaria.
 Microscopy is an established, relatively simple technique that is familiar to most laboratorians.
-Any laboratory that can perform routine hematology test is equipped to perform a thick and thin blood smear.
+Any laboratory that can perform routine hematology tests is equipped to perform a thick and thin blood smear.
 Within few hours of collecting the blood, the microscopy test can provide valuable information.

 Blood specimen collected from the patient is spread as a thick or thin blood smear, stained with a Romanovsky stain (most often Giemsa), and examined with 100x oil immersion objective.
 Visual criteria are used to detect malaria parasites and to differentiate (when possible) the various species.